UBIT (Unrelated Business Income Tax)

 Business activity is not substantially related to exempt status.

 Generally, IRA investments that can generate UBIT include limited partnerships, limited liability companies, and any investment that incurs debt financing and/or is involved in an unrelated business.

 Most passive investment income—including dividends, royalties, and rent—is exempt from UBIT.
 However, an investment that generates income with debt financing (e.g., purchasing real estate with a non-recourse loan in an IRA) is responsible for UBIT in direct proportion to the gain/income that's debt financed.

 In most cases, IRAs that receive more than the current $1,000 UBIT exclusion must file Form 990T with the Internal Revenue Service on or before the April 15th deadline.
 Form 990T payments must be made from the IRA's assets, and Equity Trust must receive direction to pay these taxes at least 10 days before the due date (plus any extensions).

 IRAs that generate less than $1,000 of UBIT are not required to file Form 990T

 In most instances, UBIT is reported on Schedule K-1, which is prepared by the investment sponsor.

-Equity Trust is a passive custodian and does not provide tax, legal, or investment advice.
-Any information communicated by Equity Trust is for educational purposes only, and it should not be construed as tax, legal, or investment advice.
-Whenever you make an investment decision, please consult with legal, tax, and accounting professionals.
+Please Note: This information is presented for educational purposes only and should not be construed as tax, legal, or investment advice.
+Whenever making an investment decision, please consult with legal, tax, and accounting professionals.